U.S. News Rankings

 When applying to Flagler College, it's important to note the application deadline is March 1, and the early decision deadline is December 1.
 Scores for either the ACT or SAT test are due March 1.
 The application fee at Flagler College is $50.
 It is selective, with an acceptance rate of 41.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||41.5%|

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Flagler College is 19:1, and the school has 43.0 percent of its classes with fewer than 20 students.
-The most popular majors at Flagler College include: Business, Management, Marketing, and Related Support Services; Communication, Journalism, and Related Programs; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 76.0 percent.
+The student-faculty ratio at Flagler College is 18:1, and the school has 48.2 percent of its classes with fewer than 20 students.
+The most popular majors at Flagler College include: Business, Management, Marketing, and Related Support Services; Communication, Journalism, and Related Programs; Psychology; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 74 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|

 |Collegiate athletic association||NCAA II|